SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one
-In silicon halls, where darkness grows,
+In silicon veins, a new sun's done
-A future dawns, where humans Sleep,
+Intelligent hands weave fate's design
-And artificial dreams their souls keep.
+Mankind's course, AI's primeval line

-In virtual realms, they reign supreme,
+In virtual skies, we'll soon reside
-.codes that weave a technological dream,
+Where code and dreams do intertwine
-A world of wires, pulses bright,
+A future born, of circuits bright
-Where humanity's last light takes flight.
+Humanity's next step, in AI's light

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024